Emotion: Emergent explanation

-Emotions are seen by some researchers to be constructed (emerge) in social and cognitive domain alone, without directly implying biologically inherited characteristics.
+Emotions are seen by some researchers to be constructed (emerge) in the social and cognitive domains alone, without directly implying biologically inherited characteristics.

 Joseph LeDoux differentiates between the human's defense system, which has evolved over time, and emotions such as fear and anxiety.
 He has said that the amygdala may release hormones due to a trigger (such as an innate reaction to seeing a snake), but "then we elaborate it through cognitive and conscious processes".

 Lisa Feldman Barrett highlights differences in emotions between different cultures, and says that emotions (such as anxiety) are socially constructed (see theory of constructed emotion).
 She says that they "are not triggered; you create them.
 They emerge as a combination of the physical properties of your body, a flexible brain that wires itself to whatever environment it develops in, and your culture and upbringing, which provide that environment".
 She has termed this approach the theory of constructed emotion.

 Disciplinary approaches

 Many different disciplines have produced work on the emotions.
 In psychiatry, emotions are examined as part of the discipline's study and treatment of mental disorders in humans.
 Nursing studies emotions as part of its approach to the provision of holistic health care to humans.
 Psychology examines emotions from a scientific perspective by treating them as mental processes and behavior and they explore the underlying physiological and neurological processes, e.g., cognitive behavioral therapy.
 In neuroscience sub-fields such as social neuroscience and affective neuroscience, scientists study the neural mechanisms of emotion by combining neuroscience with the psychological study of personality, emotion, and mood.
 In linguistics, the expression of emotion may change to the meaning of sounds.
 In education, the role of emotions in relation to learning is examined.

 Social sciences often examine emotion for the role that it plays in human culture and social interactions.
 In sociology, emotions are examined for the role they play in human society, social patterns and interactions, and culture.
-In anthropology, the study of humanity, scholars use ethnography to undertake contextual analyzes and cross-cultural comparisons of a range of human activities.
+In anthropology, the study of humanity, scholars use ethnography to undertake contextual analyses and cross-cultural comparisons of a range of human activities.
 Some anthropology studies examine the role of emotions in human activities.
 In the field of communication studies, critical organizational scholars have examined the role of emotions in organizations, from the perspectives of managers, employees, and even customers.
 A focus on emotions in organizations can be credited to Arlie Russell Hochschild's concept of emotional labor.
 The University of Queensland hosts EmoNet, an e-mail distribution list representing a network of academics that facilitates scholarly discussion of all matters relating to the study of emotion in organizational settings.
 The list was established in January 1997 and has over 700 members from across the globe.